decentraland/rentals-contract/README.md

 When accepting an offer or a listing, the tenant provides an address that will act as the update operator of the LAND.
 This allows that address, once the rental starts, to be able to deploy scenes to the LAND.

-As the tenant (The one that pays for the rental), while the rental is ongoing, I can call the `setOperator` function operator in the Rentals contract to change the address of the operator.
+As the tenant (The one that pays for the rental), while the rental is ongoing, I can call the `setOperator` function in the Rentals contract to change the address of the asset's update operator.

 ```
 function setOperator(